About the Interdisciplinary Minor and Concentration

-General Information: Excelon has students work at our 10 Nuclear Plants and our 2 corporate offices.
-Excelon plants include the Oyster Creek station in Ocean County, NJ; the Limerick plant outside Philadelphia, PA; and other plants in Pennsylvania and Illinois.
+General Information: Exelon has students work at our 10 Nuclear Plants and our 2 corporate offices.
+Exelon plants include the Oyster Creek station in Ocean County, NJ; the Limerick plant outside Philadelphia, PA; and other plants in Pennsylvania and Illinois.

 Internships are offered primarily to Electrical, Civil, Nuclear and Mechanical majors, and academic status is not a primary selection criterion.
 However, we pay based on a student’s status.
 They also receive a housing allowance if their permanent address is more than 50 miles from the work location.
 We do give students housing options but they can obtain housing on their own.
 We hire in the fall of the previous year.